Last Updated on January 25, 2026

 By Jim Ferri

-A trip from Paris to Normandy to see the D-Day beaches…it’s a trip I’ve wanted to do for years.
+A trip from Paris to Normandy to see the D-Day beaches…it’s a trip I’ve wanted to take for years.
+Finally, the last time we were in France, my wife and I decided to finally make the plunge.

-It was mid-May, a perfect time to visit Normandy (another good time to visit is in the Fall).
-There were fewer tourists, the weather was delightful, and prices down a bit.
+It was mid-May, a perfect time to visit Normandy.
+There were fewer tourists, the weather was delightful, and prices were down a bit.
+(Another good time to visit is in autumn).

 From Paris to Normandy With a Little Planning

-If you’re renting a car, it’s best to get one with GPS since you’ll be traveling all over the countryside.
-Also, if you don’t speak French, ensure that the rental folks set the GPS for your native language.
-We had a bit of a problem the first day trying to load our destinations on a French-speaking GPS.
+Note that if you’re renting a car, it’s best to get one with GPS navigation since you’ll be traveling all over the countryside.
+But, most importantly, if you don’t speak French, ensure that the rental folks set the car’s GPS for your native language.
+Not speaking French, we had a bit of a problem the first day trying to load our destinations on a French-speaking GPS.

-One other note: if you’re one who feels sleazy after an overnight flight, you can get a day room at a local hotel for a shower or quick nap before you set out.
-Most hotels are in one area adjacent to the airport.
+Another suggestion: if you’re one who feels a bit unkempt after an overnight flight, you can get a day room at a local hotel for a shower or quick nap before you set out.
+Most hotels are in the same area adjacent to the airport.

 Driving from Paris to Normandy: Make a Stop at Monet’s House in Giverny

-While driving from Paris to Normandy, stop in Giverny to visit the house and gardens of French Impressionist Claude Monet.
-Monet’s paintings, especially the water lilies in his Giverny garden, now grace the walls of museums around the world.
+While driving from Paris to Normandy, stop in Giverny and visit the house and gardens of French Impressionist Claude Monet.
+Monet’s paintings, especially of the water lilies in his Giverny garden, now grace the walls of museums around the world.

 Monet’s house is relatively easy to reach.
 Before you depart CDG set your GPS to travel to Rouen via route A13.
-Take it to the Vernon exit – about one hour from Paris – and follow the signs to Giverny, about 15 minutes.
+Take it to the Vernon exit – about one hour from Paris – and then follow the signs to Giverny, about 15 minutes further.
 In addition to Monet’s home, you may also want to spend some time in the village of Giverny.

 Enjoy Giverny and Monet’s House and Garden on a guided tour (no cancellation fee) from Paris

-Unfortunately, I missed the exit, and at the next exit our GPS sent me off across the French countryside for a half hour.
-Fortuitously, however, it allowed us to see a swath of the Normandy that most people would never see.
-Many more swaths were yet to come.
+Unfortunately, however, I missed the exit, which resulted in the GPS sending us off across the French countryside for a half hour.
+Fortuitously, however, that also allowed us to see a swath of Normandy that we would never have seen.
+Unfortunately, many more swaths were yet to come.

-We saw plenty of apple orchards that come autumn would surrender their fruit for Normandy’s legendary Calvados.
-And plenty of cows that provide the substance for Normandy’s famous Camembert, Livarot, and Pont 1’Eveque cheeses.
+Our countryside tour took us by numerous apple orchards which, come autumn, would surrender their fruit for Normandy’s legendary Calvados.
+All along the way were also an abundance of cows working hard to provide the substance for Normandy’s famous Camembert, Livarot, and Pont 1’Eveque cheeses.

 Frustrated in Rouen

-On our Paris to Normandy adventure, we planned to overnight in Honfleur, a town at the mouth of the Seine.
-First, however, we wanted to stop in the medieval city of Rouen.
+When planning our Paris to Normandy adventure, we had decided to overnight in Honfleur, a town at the mouth of the Seine.
+First, however, we would stop in the medieval city of Rouen.

 Historians remember Rouen as being important in the endless wars between the English and French centuries ago.
 The rest of us remember it as the place where Joan of Arc was burned at the stake.